zhanghx0905/qwen-tools-openai-server/README.md

-# Qwen OpenAI API Server with ReAct Tools
+# Qwen OpenAI API Tools Middleware

 ## Introduction

 This is an OpenAI API-compatible server based on the Qwen model, implementing tool calling functionality using the ReAct strategy.
 Qwen, a large language model developed by Alibaba Cloud, is equipped with the capability to call tools.
 However, common inference engines such as vLLM and sglang do not support tools APIs.

-The purpose of this project is to provide an interface that is compatible with the OpenAI API, enabling developers to easily integrate Qwen's tool calling capabilities into their applications.
+The purpose of this project is to provide a middleware enabling developers to easily integrate Qwen's tool calling capabilities into their applications.

 ## Installation